• Branding & Design

 Simple images help secure the text they follow and break it up so that it is easier to process and remember.
 Even if the child does not wholly follow the image shown, the visuals will still help them form memories, serving as a memory trigger.

 Too many images or visuals that are too complex will confuse an autistic child.
 And superimposing related text over the picture can make both elements more difficult to surmise.
-But simplistic images applied appropriately and at the right time can certainly help a learner with autism.
+However simplistic images applied appropriately and at the right time can certainly help a learner with autism.

 To sum up